 ― 40% chill and 100% negative (Tracer Hand), Monday, 7 March 2011 23:28 (eight years ago) Permalink

 listening to yr kid cry while you do nothing = the feeling that time has stopped

 even so, it must be done, at least to some extent, if they are ever gonna learn to sleep without you

 ― You hurt me deeply.
 You hurt me deeply in my heart.
-(Shakey Mo Collier), Monday, 7 March 2011 23:36 (seven years ago) Permalink
+(Shakey Mo Collier), Monday, 7 March 2011 23:36 (eight years ago) Permalink

 i definitely feel bad about letting her cry for any extended period of time. i feel like if i was going to do a real cry it out method, it would have had to have been when she was really little. but now that she's 7+ months and understands connections a little more, i think just leaving her in her crib in the dark with no response and no phase-in would make her think either that something was wrong or that she was in trouble, making it less likely that she would fall asleep. i think my wife is going to do one of the graduated methods where you let them cry a little longer each night before responding and soothing.